 The results depicted in Table 2, Plate II and Fig. 2 indicated that, all the bio-agents evaluated were significantly effective in inhibiting the mycelial growth of A. alternata.
 Among the eight bio-agents tested, complete mycelial growth inhibition of A. alternata was recorded due to Trichoderma koningii and T. longibrachiatum.
 However, T. harzianum was also found effective with least colony growth of test pathogen (20.33 mm) with 77.41 per cent inhibition of mycelial growth followed by T. viride (30.83 mm & 65.74 %), Aspergillus niger (31.16 mm & 65.37 %) and Saccharomyces cerevisae var. ellipsoideus (41.50 mm & 53.88 %).
 Maximum colony growth and least inhibition was observed in case of Bacillus subtilis (56.50 mm & 37.22 %) and Pseudomonas fluorescens (59.00 mm & 34.44 %), respectively.

-The results of present investigation are in consonance with the earlier findings of those researchers who reported bio-agents viz., T. viride, T. harzianum, Bacillus subtilis, Pseudomans fluorescens and Aspergillus niger had significantly inhibited mycelial growth of A. alternata, causing leaf spot / blight disease of brinjal (Rajput, 2010; Jakatimath et al., 2017; Dhere, 2021; Khursheed et al., 2021 and Rajkar et al., 2021).
+The results of present investigation are in consonance with the earlier findings of those researchers who reported bio-agents viz., T. viride, T. harzianum, Bacillus subtilis, Pseudomans fluorescens and Aspergillus niger had significantly inhibited mycelial growth of A. alternata, causing leaf spot / blight disease of brinjal (Rajput, 2010; Jakatimath et al., 2017; Naik et al., 2020; Dhere, 2021; Khursheed et al., 2021 and Rajkar et al., 2021).

 Table 2: In vitro efficacy of bio-agents against A. alternata